zzzZZ-Zhao/containers/README.md

 ```
 python cwltool_wrapper.py run --outdir ./data/outputs --workflow ./cwl/workflows/example2/workflow_1.cwl /cwl/workflows/example2/workflow_2.cwl --input ./cwl/workflows/example2/input.yml
 ```
 The command will ask you to enter the paths to the input files.
 For the example, The input files are located in `./data/inputs`.
 The output files will be saved in `./data/outputs`.
-The --workflow flag specifies the path to a directory containing workflow files or a list of space-separated workflow files.
+The --workflow flag specifies the path to a directory containing workflows or a list of space-separated path to workflow files.

 To benchmark the workflow, run the following command in the root directory of the project: